 - Marriage and civil partnership

 - Sexual orientation

 Under the specific duties of the PSED we are required to:

 - Publish information to demonstrate compliance with the general duty annually, including data on those with a protected characteristic who are affected by our policies and practices

 - Publish one or more equality objectives covering a four-year period

-- NHS Calderdale CCG Public Sector Equality Duty Report 2015
+- NHS Calderdale CCG Public Sector Equality Report 2018

 - Better health outcomes for all

 They are rated on a scale as follows: